TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-zone.md

 ---
-title: Create a multi-zone universe using Yugabyte Platform
+title: Create a multi-zone universe using ZNbase Platform
 headerTitle: Create a multi-zone universe
 linkTitle: Create a multi-zone universe
-description: Use Yugabyte Platform to create a YugabyteDB universe that spans multiple availability zones.
+description: Use ZNbase Platform to create a ZNbaseDB universe that spans multiple availability zones.
 block_indexing: true
 menu:
   v2.1: